Free ebook 22 pages — Build an AI Agent, Code-Free. Decisions, architecture, access controls

 2. Microsoft Power Automate + Microsoft Forms

-For Microsoft 365 organizations, Microsoft Forms and Power Automate's AI Builder provide a combined form-to-AI-agent capability within the Microsoft ecosystem.
+For Microsoft 365 organizations, Microsoft Forms and Power Automate's AI Builder provide a combined form-to-AI-agent capability.
 Forms are in a separate product; the AI agent step is in Power Automate.
-Strong for organizations standardized on Microsoft, with HIPAA compliance available.
+Strong for organizations standardized on Microsoft.
 Less suitable for Google Workspace-native teams.

 3. ServiceNow